syncfusion/blazor-docs/src/buttons/check-box/accessibility.md

 ---
-title: "CheckBox Accessibility"
+title: "Checkbox Accessibility"
-component: "CheckBox"
+component: "Checkbox"
-description: "CheckBox control has accessibility support to help access the features via keyboard, on-screen readers, or other assistive technology devices."
+description: "Checkbox control has accessibility support to help access the features via keyboard, on-screen readers, or other assistive technology devices."
 ---

 # Accessibility

 The web accessibility makes web content and web applications more accessible for people with disabilities.
 It especially helps in dynamic content change and development of advanced user interface controls with AJAX, HTML, JavaScript, and related technologies.
-CheckBox provides built-in compliance with `WAI-ARIA` specifications. `WAI-ARIA` support is achieved through the attributes like `aria-checked` and `aria-disabled`.
+Checkbox provides built-in compliance with `WAI-ARIA` specifications. `WAI-ARIA` support is achieved through the attributes like `aria-checked` and `aria-disabled`.
 It helps the people with disabilities by providing information about the widget for assistive technology in the screen readers.
-CheckBox component contains the `checkbox` role.
+Checkbox component contains the `checkbox` role.

 | Properties | Functionality |
 | ------------ | ----------------------- |